Note: Not all courses are offered every semester, and new courses may be added at any time. Check the schedule of classes for the latest offerings.

 This course provides a comprehensive overview of important legal principles affecting engineers, engineering sciences and corporate management, with a focus on the intersection of these legal principles with business ethics.
 The student learns how to think through and process legal problems consistent with ethical norms, and how to analyze business risks in light of operative legal constructs, taking into consideration ethical issues, to arrive at a range of correct business decisions.
 Throughout the course, the student will learn substantive legal principles.
 Students will engage in weekly discussion board postings, completing quizzes and three individual papers.

-This course is intended to integrate the learning from the previous management courses and to focus it on the perspective and problems of the Chief Executive Officer and other organizational strategic managers.
-The theme of the course is that any organization improves its chances of sustained success when its managers formulate an action-oriented strategic business plan based on the strategic management process.
-Case studies are included to illustrate the concepts and their applications.
+This course is intended to integrate the learning from the previous engineering management courses and to focus it on the perspective and problems of the Chief Executive Officer and other “C-suite” organizational strategic managers.
+The focus is on understanding the Strategic Management Process (SMP) in large organizations, which includes both strategy formulation and strategy implementation.
+There is a particular focus on strategic management of technology and innovation.
+The theme of the course is that large organizations do better when they formulate a strategic action plan based on their strategic management process.
+In addition to case studies and textbook readings, working in groups, students will complete a Business Plan to develop and demonstrate their strategic management skills.

 This course provides an introduction to the discipline of Systems Engineering (SE) and Systems Architecting (SA).
 Key industry standards for SE and SA and a standard definition for the “The Systems Engineering (SE) Process” are provided and are used throughout the course.
 The course describes how the SE process is implemented in standard life cycle models and through various standard organizational structures.
 Students will develop a requirements document, and integrated architecture, and a Systems Engineering Plan (SEP).
 Homework and Exams are designed to provide the opportunity to practice the concepts learned in class.